"Sir, we've got positive contact. Alfa Charlie gate guard reports a single high-acceleration intruder."

 For the second time since it arrived in Sol space, a slug from Gellimand 3's experimental Liquid Metal Gun was on its way.

 Standard tactical doctrine at this point called for Gellimand 3 to commence evasive maneuvers, in the slim hope of dodging the incoming fire from its attackers.
 But against the massed fire of 17 onrushing fighters, the odds of survival were just too low.
 Instead, it nudged its course until it hurtled directly toward the same station that was its Liquid Metal Gun's target — or, rather, at the orbital position the station would occupy when Gellimand 3's remains arrived.
-If for whatever reason the station didn't get out of the way, well over a hundred thousand tonnes of steel and fuel would hit it at two percent of light speed.
+If any of those incoming fighters were sporting a magnetic snare, it would certainly try to knock Gellimand 3 off course; but if not, and if for whatever reason Station Jove didn't get out of the way, well over a hundred thousand tonnes of steel and fuel would hit the station at two percent of light speed.

 In concert, the seventeen Sol fighters throttled way back from their 100g intercept cruise, and every short-range missile they carried erupted from its silo.
 The tiny blue-white flames of their miniature hot-fusion engines overwhelmed Gellimand 3's thermal sensors with more targets than it could track.
 It was an unnecessary overkill.
 Gellimand 3 didn't even try to get out of the way.
 Its point-defense proton cannons lay still; there was no point in knocking out the missiles' guidance systems if no evasive maneuvers were in the works.
 The first missile struck dead center on one side, slamming through sixty meters of spacecraft and emerging out the far side hardly slower than when it entered.
 The tiny portion of its speed that had been robbed during the impact, though, represented as much energy as a small nuke.
 The internal shockwave propagated through the megapressurized liquid-metallic hydrogen and deuterium in both of Gellimand 3's enormous internal fuel tanks, bursting fuel lines and crushing most of the engine assembly.
 A wide blast of molten and vaporized steel erupted from the gaping exit wound, then liquid fuel from the internal tanks gushed out faster than it could evaporate.
 Cruelly, the cone-shaped impact wave missed the S.I.'s central brain, forcing the doomed fighter to watch as a second and a third missile tore through and left it progressively more gutted.
 Finally, the fourth missile delivered the coup de grace, and Gellimand 3 went from semi-intelligent weapons platform to small metallic asteroid.